-- The role of neutrophils and neutrophil extracellular traps (NETs) in induction of loss of immunologic tolerance and acceleration of organ and vascular damage.
+- The role of neutrophils and neutrophil extracellular traps (NETs) in the induction of loss of immunologic tolerance and acceleration of organ and vascular damage in autoimmune diseases.

 - How type I Interferons (IFNs) contribute to the development of premature atherogenesis and vasculopathy in SLE and other connective tissue diseases.